Prometheus3375/dfs/README.md

 4. `abs <path>` - prints absolute path of given path.
 Passed path must exist.
 5. `walk` - prints all paths in local VFS.

-All commands above do not require internet connection.
-Connection to name server is required on client startup and for all next commands.
+All commands above do not require Internet connection.
+Connection to the name server is required on client startup and for all next commands.

 1. `update` - updates local replica of VFS.
 2. `flush` - cleans all storage servers and print available space.